Gurenax/react-pure-components/README.md

 ## Standard Component
-- Will render on load and every time the state is set.
+- Will render on load and every time the state is set regardless if it's mutated or not.

 ## Functional Stateless Component
 - Will render similar to a standard Component.